pkdone/practical-mongodb-aggregations-book/src/intro/introduction.md

 * Aggregation Language
 * _...and so on_

-The reality is any of these names is fine and it doesn't really matter which you use.
-In this book, each and all of these terms are probably used.
-Just take it as a positive sign that this MongoDB capability (and its title), was not born in a marketing boardroom.
+The reality is that any of these names are acceptable, and it doesn't matter which you use.
+This book will likely use each and all of these terms.
+Just take it as a positive sign that this MongoDB capability (and its title) was not born in a marketing boardroom.
 It was built by database engineers, for data engineers, where the branding was an afterthought at best! &#128518;

 ## What Do People Use The Aggregation Framework For?

-The Aggregation Framework is versatile and used for many different types of data processing and manipulation tasks.
-Some common example uses are for:
+The Aggregation Framework is versatile and used for many different data processing and manipulation tasks.
+Some typical example uses are for:

 * Real-time analytics
 * Report generation with roll-ups, sums & averages